Professor Martin Innes

 Cheryl started working for Cardiff University social science school in July 2010 organising conferences and training across universities in Wales, she joined UPSI as Team Administrator/Martin Innes' PA in July 2011.
 She works part time Monday/Tuesday and Thursday.
 Cheryl's role includes monitoring the Policing and Society Journal administration, Martin's diary, finance, general administration.
 Cheryl has a social science degree from Lancaster University.
 Previous employment has included primary school teaching, national seminar tour coordinator for a charity and business development for an outdoor pursuits company.

-Aimee has recently been appointed as Communications Officer for UPSI having previously been employed as PA to UPSI’s Director, Prof. Martin Innes since January 2008.
+Aimee was appointed as Communications Officer for UPSI in 2012 having previously been employed as PA to UPSI’s Director, Prof. Martin Innes since 2007.
 Aimee relocated to Cardiff from Dublin shortly before starting her employment with UPSI.
-Her background lies in venue and events management, and these skills have been applied in her role at USPI where she has organised internal seminars and conferences and in particular the co-ordination of the British Society of Criminology’s 2009 Conference.
+Her background lies in venue and events management, and these skills have been applied in her role at USPI where she has organised internal seminars and conferences and in particular the co-ordination of the British Society of Criminology’s Annual Conference.
 Aimee has a keen interest in the Social Sciences and is currently completing the final year of a BSc (hons) International Studies through the Open University.

 Attilio is a PhD student at UPSI, his thesis topic is ‘Everything Taken Into Consideration'.
 Examining the national usage of offences Taken Into Consideration (TIC).
 He is the national and international subject matter expert in this specialist subject.
 He is a Bramshill Fellow.
 He has an MSc in Criminology and Criminal Justice from Portsmouth University.
 He also has a Risk and Security Management Honours degree, and a Policing Degree from Portsmouth University.
 His research interests include Policy and its influence in the Policing Sector, detections of unsolved volume crime offences, criminal investigations processes and practices, and the working processes within the Criminal Justice System.
 Attilio also provides lectures for Trainee Detectives on criminal investigations and interviewing techniques.